Frontiers journals are at the top of citation and impact metrics

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, ESCI

-Food Chemistry welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Food Chemistry welcomes submissions of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.

 All manuscripts must be submitted directly to the section Food Chemistry, where they are peer-reviewed by the Associate and Review Editors of the specialty section.